BrianWisniewski/Recomendation-System/recommendationLogic.md

 2. Turn all books into a vector.
 Convert to set and back to vector to get unique vector
 3. Create dictionary with each person as a key and a vector with the rating of each book as the value
 4. Calculate averages
-5. Wait for command "reccomend", "averages", or "quit" (no prompt)
+5. Wait for command "recommend", "averages", or "quit" (no prompt)

 ### Averages
 1. Create list of tuples or structs holding rating and book name